 Alternatively you can order online by following the link at the top of this page and completing a simple registration.

 We cannot accept requests on the telephone

-For Bridge Health Centre, London Road Surgery and Cossington House patients, dispensing facilities are available at any local Pharmacy, some of which offer a delivery service.
+For Bridge Health Centre and Ethelbert Road patients, dispensing facilities are available at any local Pharmacy, some of which offer a delivery service.